Guiding Values of Nonprofit Happy Hour (NPHH) Facebook Group

-- We acknowledge and celebrate the fact that we all belong to the nonprofit community, a community of amazing and diverse and wonderful people working to make the world better.
+- We acknowledge and celebrate the fact that we all belong to the nonprofit community, a multi-national community of amazing and diverse and wonderful people working to make the world better.

 - We support and encourage one another through sharing advice, feedback, templates, and hilarious memes and jokes.